-Application Note 23: FDP_IFF.1.3 defines that the TOE shall update the local system time regularly with a reliable external time sources if the deviation is acceptable.
-In the context of this functionality two aspects should be mentioned:

-Reliability of external source

-To achieve the reliablity of the external source the TOE only synchronises the local time with a time source provided by the Gateway Administrator.
+FDP_IFF.1.5/MTR The TSF shall explicitly deny an information flow based on the following rules: [The TOE shall deny any acceptance of information by external entities in the LMN unless the authenticity, integrity and confidentiality of the Meter Data could be verified].
+Hierarchical to: No other components Dependencies: FDP_IFC.1 Subset information flow control FMT_MSA.3 Static attribute initialisation Application Note 22: FDP_IFF.1.3 defines that the TOE shall update the local system time regularly with a reliable external time sources if the deviation is acceptable.
+In the context of this functionality two aspects should be mentioned: Reliability of external source To achieve the reliability of the external source the TOE synchronises the local time only with a time source provided by the Gateway Administrator.
+After a power cut the TOE can use the integrated Real Time Clock (RTC) for the first adjustment of the local time.
+Acceptable deviation For the question whether a deviation between the time source(s) in the WAN and the local system time is still acceptable, normative or legislative regulations are considered.

-Acceptable deviation

-For the question whether a deviation between the time source(s) in the WAN and the local system time is still acceptable, normative or legislative regulations are considered.
 Therefore, a maximum deviation of 3% of the measuring period is allowed to be in conformance with this Security Target.

-- Application Note 24: In FDP_IFF.1.5/MTR the TOE is required to verify the authenticity, integrity and confidentiality of the Meter Data received from the Meter.
-The TOE has two options to do so: - 1.
-To implement a channel between the Meter and the TOE using the functionality as described in FCS_COP.1/TLS. - 2.
+Application Note 23: In FDP_IFF.1.5/MTR the TOE is required to verify the authenticity, integrity and confidentiality of the Meter Data received from the Meter.
+The TOE has two options to do so: To implement a channel between the Meter and the TOE using the functionality as described in FCS_COP.1/TLS.
 To accept, decrypt and verify data that has been encrypted by the Meter as required in FCS_COP.1/MTR if a wireless connection to the meters is established.
 The latter possibility is only used if a wireless connection between the Meter and the TOE is established.

-6.5.5 General Requirements on user data protection

-6.5.5.1 Residual information protection (FDP_RIP)

-6.5.5.1.1 FDP_RIP.2: Full residual information protection

-FDP_RIP.2.1 The TSF shall ensure that any previous information content of a resource is made unavailable upon the [deallocation of the resource from] all objects.
+6.5.5 General Requirements on user data protection 6.5.5.1 Residual inform nation protection (FDP_RIP) 6.5.5.1.1 FDP_RIP.2: F ull residual information protection FDP_RIP.2.1 The TSF shall ensure that any previous information content of a resource is made unavailable upon the [deallocation of the resource from] all objects.
 Hierarchical to: FDP_RIP.1 Subset residual information protection Dependencies: No dependencies.

-Application Note 25: Please refer to chapter F.9 of part 2 of [CC] for more detailed information about what kind of information this requirement applies to.
+Application Note 24: Please refer to chapter F.9 of part 2 of [CC] for more detailed information about what kind of information this requirement applies to.
 Please further note that this SFR has been used in order to ensure that infor- mation that is not longer used is made unavailable from a logical perspective.
 Specifically, it has to be ensured that this information is no longer available via an external interface (even if an access control or information flow policy would fail).
 However, this does not necessarily mean that the information is overwritten in a way that makes it impossible for an attacker to get access to is assuming a physical access to the memory of the TOE.

-6.5.5.2 Stored data integrity (FDP_SDI)
+999 6.5.5.2 Stored data integrity (FDP_SDI)

-6.5.5.2.1 FDP_SDI.2: Stored data integrity monitoring and action
+1000 6.5.5.2.1 FDP_SDI.2: Stored data integrity monitoring and action

-FDP_SDI.2.1 The TSF shall monitor user data stored in containers controlled by the TSF for [integrity errors] on all objects, based on the following attributes: [database integrity check for Meter Data. out-of-order records missing pages malformed records constraint errors hash value check for System, Consumer and Calibration log data. ] FDP_SDI.2.2 Upon detection of a data integrity error, the TSF shall [create a System Log entry, go into lock-down mode 41 and inform the Gateway Administrator].
+FDP_SDI.2.1 The TSF shall monitor user data stored in containers controlled by the TSF for [integrity errors] on all objects, based on the following attributes: [hash value and valid signature, if expected].
+FDP_SDI.2.2 Upon detection of a data integrity error, the TSF shall [always inform the Gateway Administrator].
 Hierarchical to: FDP_SDI.1 Stored data integrity monitoring Dependencies: No dependencies.
-Application Note 26: This Security Target defines that the TOE shall be capable of detecting integrity errors on all objects.
+Application Note 25: This Security Target defines that the TOE shall be capable of detecting integrity errors on all objects.